 - PolyGel has no heat spikes during curing.
 There is no tacky layer after curing.

-- According to Gelish, PolyGel is softer than acrylic, stronger than hard gel and lighter than both.
+- According to Gelish, PolyGel is softer than acrylic, more potent than hard gel, and lighter than both.

-Polygel has putty consistency, so it’s extremely mouldable and the products are pre-mixed, so there’s no liquid to powder ratios to worry about.
-You can literally grab a tube and you’re ready to start work.
-If you touch the surface of Polygel, you will notice it is sticky and when applied, so it should be used with a slip solution.
-It makes the surface smooth, so if you press a brush on it, Polygel will stay, but you can easily manipulate it in the way you want it.
-It will not move, you can literally put Polygel on the nail and will not change until you cure it.
-You can work on your own time.
-That’s the nail technician’s job to do with it!
+If you have beginner nail technician skills, working with Polygel is very simple, as it has a putty consistency, is highly mouldable, and the products are pre-mixed, so there are no liquid-to-powder ratios to worry about.
+You can literally grab a tube when you’re ready to start work.
+If you touch its surface, you will notice it is sticky when applied, so it should be used with a slip solution.
+It makes the surface smooth, so if you press a brush, it will stay, but you can easily manipulate it the way you want.
+It will not move; you can put this product on the nail, and it will not change until you cure it.

-With practice, the application can last for one color between 45 minutes to 1 hour and 15 minutes.
-Normal, set of roses and white can last 2 hours from start to finish.
-It’s a very fast service, which means you can apply for more customers in one day!
+With practice, the application can last for 45 to 1 hour and 15 minutes for one color.
+An average bouquet of red and white roses can last for two hours.
+Since the service is so quick, you can apply for more clients in a single day.

-If properly applied, Polygel usually lasts 21 days before a nail salon maintenance is required.
+If properly applied, Polygel usually lasts 21 days and then you’ll need nail salon maintenance.